joelhawksley/identity/components-2020/slides.md

 # Future

-^ vision

-^ future of rails views at github
+^ how you can get involved

 ---

 ^ PAUSE

+^ but a little bit about me first

 ---